Yesterday in Cardiff was extremely busy, with two rounds being played to a conclusion.

 Mark Williams, the last Welsh player to win this title back in 1999, suffered a 4-2 reverse against Martin Gould.
 Londoner Gould made breaks of 110, 62 and 58 to set up a match with Barry Hawkins.
 That results boosts Gould’s hopes of jumping into the top 16 seeds for the Players Championship; he is currently in 17th place but only £500 behind Yan and £4,000 behind Graeme Dott.

 Kyren Wilson came through a tough battle against James Wattana which came down to the last few balls.
 In the deciding frame, Wilson trapped his opponent in a snooker on the green and from the chance that followed cleared to win 4-3.

 I didn’t see anything of the afternoon action, so I can’t really comment.
-However it’s quite remarkable that James Wattana reached the last 32 here and did give Kyren Wilson a serious challenge.
-I always like to watch Wattana play, he has nice touch, and you can see he still loves it.
+However, it’s quite remarkable that James Wattana reached the last 32 here and did give Kyren Wilson a serious challenge.
+I always like to watch Wattana play, he has a nice touch, and you can see he still loves it.

 Ronnie prepared for the day with a run through Cardiff – a bit of snow isn’t going to stop him – and a healthy breakfast

 Here is Worldsnooker’s report on the last 16 (evening)